awslabs/amazon-s3-data-replication-hub-plugin/README.md

 - Google GCS is not yet supported (If you have such requirement, you will need to use release v1.x.x)

-If you have such requirement, please raise an issue in Github, we will prioritize our work accordingly.
+If you found any other issues, please raise one in Github Issue, we will work on the fix accordingly.